Tomás Santos Aviation Aviation training, safety, research and technical development

 EASA and FAA differences

-As a future EASA-trained pilot, I maintain a strong interest in the FAA system, especially the differences in procedures, training culture and operational practices.
+As a future EASA-trained pilot, I maintain a strong interest in FAA procedures, training culture and operational differences between European and American aviation systems.

 Professional goals

-For that reason, I want my aviation development to include more than license progression alone.
-I want to build knowledge in procedures, safety, training methods, human factors and technical documentation, so that my future work can be useful both inside the cockpit and in training or mentoring environments.
+I want my professional development to include more than licence progression alone.
+My aim is to build experience in procedures, safety, human factors, training methods, research and technical development so that my future work can be useful both inside the cockpit and in wider aviation training or safety environments.

 Current stage